-Remote e Control - bridgeworks
+Remote Control - bridgeworks

 Node Menu Remote Control

-삼 Home When enabled by the remote node, a connection to the web interface of the remote system can be tunnelled over the PORTrockIT link.
+A Home When enabled by the remote node, a connection to the web interface of the remote system can be tunnelled over the PORTrockIT link.
 You will still require the login credentials for the remote node page.

 1 Nodes

-U Reboot Start Stop Show Remote GUI
+C Reboot Start Show Remote GUI

-🕞 Logout
+€ Logout

 Support

-PHelp
+?
+Help

 Licensed To

 Bridgeworks Ltd